 This is an especially tricky one in this first trimester of pregnancy because you are so very tired.
 But caffeine can cross the placenta and affect your growing baby’s heart rate.

-DON’T clean the litter box.
+Don’t clean the litter box.

-There’s no reason to fear or avoid your pet cat but leave the cleaning of the litter box to your partner or a friend.
-There are millions of parasites in feline waste and one – toxoplasma gondii – is especially dangerous to pregnant people.
+There’s no reason to fear or avoid your pet cat during pregnancy, but leave the litter box to your partner or a friend.
+There are millions of parasites in feline waste, and one – toxoplasma gondii – is especially dangerous to pregnant people.